ngen-brett/gitlab-ce/doc/development/documentation/styleguide.md

 ### Note

 Notes catch the eye of most readers, and therefore should be used very sparingly.
-In most cases, content considered for a note can better be included:
+In most cases, content considered for a note should be included:

 - As just another sentence in the previous paragraph or the most-relevant paragraph.
 - As its own standalone paragraph.